SCPR/secretary-rails/README.md

 ### TODO
 * Rails 4.1+ support.
+* Implement the full ActiveMode::Dirty API into association tracking.
 * Test (officially) with MySQL and SQLite.
 * Associations are only tracked one-level deep, It would be nice to also track the changes of the association (i.e. recognize when an associated